uwefladrich/scriptengine/docs/sphinx/file-tasks.rst

 executed and ``<OCWD>`` is the original working directory, the working directory at the time when the ScriptEngine command line tool was called.

-It is important to note that ``src`` may contain a relative path, but absolute paths will not work.
+It is important to note that ``src`` must contain a relative path, absolute paths will not work.

 The template file may refer to any of the configurations set by ``context``